Greenfield, Massachusetts: Legislative delegation

-Greenfield is part of the Second Berkshire district of the Massachusetts House of Representatives, which includes sixteen cities and towns in Berkshire and Franklin Counties.
-Paul Mark is the State Representative.
+Greenfield is divided between the First Franklin and Second Franklin districts of the Massachusetts House of Representatives.
+Democrat Natalie Blais and Independent Susannah Whipps are the State Representatives.
 In the Massachusetts Senate, the town is part of the Hampshire and Franklin district, which includes much of eastern Franklin and Hampshire counties.
-State Senator Stanley C. Rosenberg represented this district but it now sits vacant.
+State Senator Jo Comerford represents this district.
+Greenfield is part of the Eighth Massachusetts Governor's Council district, represented by Tara Jacobs.

 Nationally, Greenfield is represented in the United States House of Representatives as part of Massachusetts's 2nd congressional district, and is represented in the 113th United States Congress by James McGovern.

-As of 2014, Massachusetts is represented in the United States Senate by Senators Elizabeth Warren and Edward Markey.
+As of 2014, Massachusetts is represented in the United States Senate by Senators Elizabeth Warren and Ed Markey.

 Culture

 The Bee Connection

-Greenfield was for many years the home of Lorenzo Langstroth, known as the "Father of Modern Beekeeping," and the city celebrates Langstroth's life and contributions with bee-themed events and attractions.
+For many years, Greenfield was the home of Lorenzo Langstroth, known as the "Father of Modern Beekeeping," and the city celebrates Langstroth's life and contributions with bee-themed events and attractions.

 Bee Fest

-Bee Fest was launched in 2010 by Greenfield's Second Congregational Church, where Langstroth was pastor during the late 1840s.
+The Bee Fest was launched in 2010 by Greenfield's Second Congregational Church, where Langstroth was pastor during the late 1840s.
 The first Bee Fest served to celebrate the 200th anniversary of Langstroth's birth and to highlight the importance of the honeybee in sustaining the environment and in human agriculture.
 Bee Fest, now an annual celebration held in the spring, overlooks the center of town and Court Square and offers fun and learning for all ages.